-HEBRON, March 18, 2026 (WAFA) – Four Palestinian women were killed, and at least six others were injured by rocket fragments in Beit ‘Awwa, southwest of Hebron.
+HEBRON, March 18, 2026 (WAFA) – Three Palestinian women, including a minor, were killed and 13 others were injured, some critically, on Wednesday night after missile fragments fell on the town of Beit ‘Awwa, southwest of Hebron.

-The Palestine Red Crescent Society (PRCS) reported that its teams handled four fatalities caused by the falling fragments and transferred the victims to the hospital.
-The society added that its teams, alongside Dura Municipality ambulance crews, also treated six injured women and transferred them to the hospital.
+The Palestine Red Crescent Society (PRCS) reported that its teams handled three women fatalities caused by falling fragments and transferred the bodies to the hospital.

 The Palestine Civil Defense reported that the fragments hit a metal caravan used as a women’s salon next to a house in Beit ‘Awwa, causing fatalities and injuries, including some critically, among several women inside.